minio/minio/docs/bucket/notifications/README.md

 The steps below show how to use this notification target in `namespace` format.
 The other format is very similar and is omitted for brevity.

+### Step 1: Ensure minimum requirements are met

+Minio requires MySQL version 5.7.8 or above.
+Minio uses the [JSON](https://dev.mysql.com/doc/refman/5.7/en/json.html) data-type introduced in version 5.7.8.
+We tested this setup on MySQL 5.7.17.

-### Step 1: Add MySQL server endpoint configuration to Minio
+### Step 2: Add MySQL server endpoint configuration to Minio

 The default location of Minio server configuration file is ``~/.minio/config.json``.
 The MySQL configuration is located in the `mysql` key under the `notify` top-level key.
 Create a configuration key-value pair here for your MySQL instance.
 The key is a name for your MySQL endpoint, and the value is a collection of key-value parameters described in the table below.